-6. Status and Application of the Five United Nations Treaties on Outer Space
+Status and Application of the Five United Nations Treaties on Outer Space, and Ways and Means, including Capacity-building, to Promote Their Implementation

-This item has been a regular item on the LSC's agenda since 2000.
-This agenda item usually considers both the current status of ratifications of the five UN Treaties on Outer Space and their application.
+Status and application of the treaties has been a regular item on the LSC's agenda since 2000.
+This agenda item usually considers both the current status of ratifications of the five UN Treaties on Outer Space and their application and implementation.
 For the most part, the LSC considers the reports of the Working Group under this agenda item and other documents produced by the Working Group or its chair.
-Examples for this are a draft guidance on the status of international space law and questionnaires, asking the members and observers of COPUOS for their views on issues such as the customary law status of the five UN Treaties on Outer Space or how they apply to small satellites.
+Examples for this are a draft guidance on the status of international space law and guestionnaires, asking the members and observers of COPUOS for their views on issues such as the customary law status of the five UN Treaties on Outer Space or how they apply to small satellites.
+Capacity-building has been on the LSC's agenda since 2008, and broadly covers the exchange of information on all international, regional, and national capacity-building measures in space law.
+Of particular interest are the activities of UNOOSA in this respect.
+The Subcommittee usually has before it reports and presentations on the annual space law conferences co-hosted by UNOOSA, the Space Law for New Space Actors Legal Advisory Project, and the directory of educational opportunities in space law document, as maintained and updated by UNOOSA.
+More information on the space law capacity-building activities of UNOOSA are available on its website, unoosa.org.